postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Importing GitHub repositories

+> You must be signed in to a [Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) to use this feature.

 You can import data in bulk from a GitHub repository by selecting **Import** > **Code repository** > **Connect to GitHub**.

 <img alt="Import from github" src="https://assets.postman.com/postman-docs/import-from-github1.jpg"/>